muhammadrayyann/active-directory-writeups/Labs/HackSmarter/Building-Magic.md

 ### Scope and Objective

-Objective: As a penetration tester on the Hack Smarter Red Team, your objective is to achieve a full compromise of the Active Directory environment.
+Objective: As a penetration tester on the Hack Smarter Red Team, your aim is to achieve a full compromise of the Active Directory environment.

 Initial Access: A prior enumeration phase has yielded a leaked database containing user credentials (usernames and hashed passwords).
 This information will serve as your starting point for gaining initial access to the network.